www.militia.info - facts page

 (d) The national police forces in Russia and other CIS countries.

-The term originally described ordinary citizens who protected their community before the creation of standing armies and police forces.
+The term originally described ordinary citizens (able-bodied male citizens of military age) who were armed and trained to protect their community before the creation of standing armies and police forces.
 They generally consisted of every able-bodied male of military age.
 As they were made up of many ordinary citizens they would not oppress the people, who were in fact themselves, whereas standing armies are notorious for doing so.
-The term 'militia' has been corrupted by elites who want to redefine it to mean a small group of state employees like police and reservists or a pool of untrained and unarmed citizens who are merely eligible for military service.
-Private militia groups are universally portrayed as dangerous outlaws by governments and media organizations due to the perceived threat they pose to the elites who control most nations, even though the overwhelming majority of members simply want to participate in the defence of their country and essential rights but are denied the opportunity to do so in a state run equivalent.
+The term 'militia' has been corrupted by elites who want to redefine it to mean a small group of state employees like police and army reservists or a pool of untrained and unarmed citizens who are merely eligible for military service.

-A large part-time people's army reduces the likelihood of war as members derive the great bulk of their income from civilian employment thus are less than enthusiastic about interrupting their civilian lives and careers by marching off to an unnecessary war, while many citizens are far less likely to support a war of aggression if it is likely a family member will have to fight it, factors which help explain Swiss neutrality and the fact that it has not fought a war in almost 500 years (not counting a very brief civil war in 1847 that did away with the last vestiges of feudalism).
+A large part-time people's army reduces the likelihood of war as members derive the great bulk of their income from civilian employment thus are less than enthusiastic about interrupting their civilian lives and careers by marching off to an unnecessary war, while many citizens are far less likely to support a war of aggression if it is likely a family member will have to fight it.
+Factors which help explain Swiss neutrality and the fact that it has not fought a war in almost 500 years (not counting a very brief civil war in 1847 with few casualties that did away with the last vestiges of feudalism).
 Being a member of a military organization promotes discipline, comradeship and self-reliance, which fosters social cohesion and an egalitarian, democratic mindset thanks to the mixing of people from different social classes and cultural groups who would otherwise have little if any close contact with each other.

 In political philosophy the right to revolution (or 'right of rebellion' or 'right to resistance') is first articulated by the Monarchomachs in the context of the French Wars of Religion, and is essentially the natural right of preservation.
 It was later taken up by John Locke in Two Treatises of Government as part of his social contract theory.
 Locke wrote that the people could instigate a revolution against the government when it acted against the interests of citizens and replace it with another.
 The right to revolution was cited in the US Declaration of Independence: